llvm/llvm-project/llvm/docs/LangRef.rst

   instruction.

-  Because ``DW_OP_LLVM_entry_value`` is defined in terms of registers, it is usually used in MIR, but it is also allowed in LLVM IR when targetting a :ref:`swiftasync <swiftasync>` argument.
+  Because ``DW_OP_LLVM_entry_value`` is defined in terms of registers, it is usually used in MIR, but it is also allowed in LLVM IR when targeting a :ref:`swiftasync <swiftasync>` argument.
 The operation is introduced by:

     - ``LiveDebugValues`` pass, which applies it to function parameters that